yilenpan/my_resume/README.md

 As you can see, we wrap the whole thing in a div and append it to the body.
 Header comes first, outside of the div.container, then we make a row, then slice up the row 3/9 with side menu and the Locations.

 The next thing to do is to create stores where the components will fetch data. before they load.
-We are going to create some fake data in the form of json files and create functions that call an api to fetch this data.
+We are going to create some fake data in the form of json files and create functions that will fetch this data.

 Later we will need to figure out a way to design a backend that will respond to these api calls. hopefully it goes ok...

 Day 2
 ------------